-Shallow, middle and deep convection are parameterized separately to other cloud types (see Walters et al., 2019, for details).
-The parameterizations do not take into account aerosol, nor droplet concentrations, and they use their own simplified microphysics scheme.
-Therefore, the representation of aerosol forcing is incomplete.
-For clouds that are not shallow, middle or deep convection (termed large-scale clouds), the UKCA-Activate scheme is used to calculate cloud droplet concentrations from the aerosol size distribution using the West et al. (2014) scheme based on the parameterization of droplet activation in Abdul-Razzak and Ghan (2000).
-Cloud droplet concentrations at cloud base are replicated vertically throughout contiguous columns of clouds.
+Shallow, mid and deep convection are parameterized separately to other cloud types (see Walters et al., 2019, for details).
+The parameterizations do not take into account aerosol, or droplet concentrations and they use their own simplified microphysics scheme.
+Therefore the representation of aerosol forcing is incomplete.
+For cloud that is not shallow, mid, or deep convection

+155 (termed large-scale cloud), the UKCA-Activate scheme is used to calculate cloud droplet concentrations from the aerosol size distribution using the West et al. (2014) scheme based on the parameterisation of droplet activation in Abdul-Razzak and Ghan (2000).
+Cloud droplet concentrations at cloud base are replicated vertically throughout contiguous columns of cloud.
 The cloud droplet activation scheme is a diagnostic scheme since it is run on each model time step without consideration of how many cloud droplets were present before.
-The cloud droplet number concentration is then passed to the radiation and microphysics schemes.
+The cloud droplet number concentration is then passed to the radiation and microphysics